Battlebowl: Event

 Road Warrior Hawk was the first competitor drawn for the last match and moments later his partner was announced as low card wrestler Rip Rogers.
 While Rogers was excited to be called for the match Hawk showed his displeasure by punching Rogers in the face during their introduction.
 Moments later both opponents, Davey Boy Smith and Kole, both hit Rip Rogers while he was on the ground.
 Hawk proceeded to wrestle the match on his own as Rogers slowly crawled towards the ring.
 After a short time in the ring with Hawk, Davey Boy Smith tagged out and left Kole to fight the remainder of the match.
 Near the end of the match, Rip Rogers finally got to ringside, only for Hawk to pull him into the ring, press him up over his head and throw him on top of Kole, enabling Rogers to win the match without performing a single move.

 After the "fluke" win by Rogers, he was quickly eliminated from the BattleBowl as he was tossed out of the ring moments after the bell rang.
 Austin ended up eliminating Dustin Rhodes, who hit his head on the ring post, and then "bladed" to cause his forehead to bleed for dramatic effect.
-The final four wrestlers were Sting, Steve Austin, Ric Flair and Vader, with Sting and Vader facing off and Flair and Austin pairing up.
+The final four wrestlers were Sting, Steve Austin, Ric Flair and Big Van Vader, with Sting and Vader facing off and Flair and Austin pairing up.
 During the match, Vader's manager Harley Race pulled Ric Flair out of the ring onto the ramp.
 Race tried to suplex Flair, but Flair countered it and suplexed Race instead.
 While Flair was still on the ramp Vader left the ring and attacked Flair dropping his considerable weight on him twice.
 Moments later it was announced that the referee had deemed Flair physically unable to compete and thus was eliminated from the match.
-Later on, Sting managed to eliminate Austin, but was in turn thrown out of the ring by Vader, giving Vader the victory.
+Later on, Austin was eliminated when Sting carried him over the top rope and he fell off the ramp.
+Sting was then eliminated when he missed a Stinger Splash and fell over the top rope, giving Vader the victory.